 Recently I ‘sat’ down with readers for a day in December and invited their questions.
 We talked Christmas and books!
-I’ll be doing these chats once a month on my Facebook author page and would love for you to join me next time on Thursday, January 23rd, 2020.
+I’ll be doing these chats once a month on my Facebook author page and would love for you to join me next time in January.

 Here are a few fun questions from last time…

 Carey: I love to talk about books!
 How do you come up with different names for the heroines?
 I would love one of your characters to be named Carey.

 Laura: I’ll remember that.
 You just might just find yourself in those pages 🙂 I always try to find period-appropriate names.
 Not anything remotely modern but not the tried-and-true 18th-century names like Ann, Martha, Mary, Jane, etc. I draw from ship’s logs and census records, old documents and family genealogies, even my own family.
 Finding unique, memorable names like Lael and Morrow and Lark is a delight.
 My hero names are more traditional though you’ll find no Georges or Johns!

 Kim: I’d love to know how you’re inspired to write a particular character and their story.
 What triggers a book idea?

 Laura: It always starts with fragments – scraps of dialogue or a name that comes to mind out of the blue, or even an image like I’m watching a movie – often when I’m out on a walk or even in the shower which is maddening since I don’t have pen & paper.
 Usually I find something fascinating in research that makes me think, what if?
 In An Uncommon Woman, I relied on my lifelong fascination of Indian captivity narratives for the bones of that story.
 Sometimes I know the end of the story before I begin.